 Rod Thorn tells stories for a living.

-And when he takes the stage at the upcoming Summit by Dynamic Signal, he’ll have a success story to share.
+And when he took the stage at the recent Summit by Dynamic Signal, Thorn had a success story to share.

 He was the Senior Director of Communications at PepsiCo when his business unit faced a crisis.
 The North America Beverages division was struggling.
 Revenue, profit, and market share were eroding with morale low and turnover high.

 After a fact-finding tour led by Thorn and the head of Human Resources, the CEO allocated more than $100 million to address their employee-first recommendations.
 But Thorn contended it wasn’t enough to simply invest in the 40,000 front-line workers.